bbauska/W3Cx-5of5/README.md

 <h5>Suggested topics</h5>

--   Did you now that modern JavaScript\'s classes are just \"a syntactic sugar\"?
-In fact they are equivalent to constructor functions from ES5\...
+-   Did you now that modern JavaScript&apos;s classes are just &quot;a syntactic sugar&quot;?
+In fact they are equivalent to constructor functions from ES5&#41;

--   There are two sorts of object-oriented languages: class-based languages and prototype-based languages.\
+-   There are two sorts of object-oriented languages: class-based languages and prototype-based languages.
     JavaScript is a prototype-based language.
 In this introductory course, we managed to avoid this term!
-Without getting into too much details, you might be curious about prototypes and maybe read some Web pages related to those.\
+Without getting into too much details, you might be curious about prototypes and maybe read some Web pages related to those.
-    And yes, ES6 classes are not \"real classes\"\...
-They are meant to make developers\' lives easier, i.e., for the developers who already know a class-based language such as Java, C#, etc.
+    And yes, ES6 classes are not &quot;real classes&quot;&#41; They are meant to make developers&apos; lives easier, i.e., for the developers who already know a class-based language such as Java, C#, etc.

 <h5>Optional projects</h5>

--   Try to write one of the example from the previous modules without using any single time the keyword \"function\", use only JavaScript classes and instances.
-In case of problems -\> go the the forum and share your experience, this will be very useful for all students to see what sort of problems can occur when moving from a functional approach to an object-oriented approach
+-   Try to write one of the example from the previous modules without using any single time the keyword &quot;function&quot;, use only JavaScript classes and instances.
+In case of problems -&gt; go the the forum and share your experience, this will be very useful for all students to see what sort of problems can occur when moving from a functional approach to an object-oriented approach